 Here are my five favorite restaurants in the area.
 All of them are budget-friendly, as is the city itself, and are my honest recommendations, without sponsoring of any sort:

 - La Tasca el Palomo.
 This is the epitome of typical Murcian food.
 Everything is spectacularly homemade and the vibe of the place is like you stepped back to the ’70s, when they originally opened.
 Among my favorites are pisto murciano (a variation from ratatouille); marineras and marineros (typical mayo salad on top of a ring-shaped bread and crowned by an anchovy); zarangollo (recipe follows); and the famous Murcian desert: paparajote (lemon tree leaves coated by a churro-like dough).
+IMPORTANT UPDATE: This place was forced to close down because of the pandemic.
+They could not survive the restrictions that were not backed up with financial support.
+I have decided to leave it here, nonetheless, as my humble homage to this place and all of those that also had to shut down for good.

 - El Rincón de los Faroles.
 Right next to the Univerisity of Murcia, here you will find comfort food in daily set menus, a rustic atmosphere, and a warm smile always.
 They’ve been serving typical tapas and dishes from Murcia and Andalusia for well over a decade, I’ve eaten there easily fifteen times and it never disappoints!
 Generous servings and home-cooked quality.
 My go-to’s: alcachofas a la Murciana (artichokes in a white wine sauce); cazón en adobo (marinated dogfish); and huevos los Faroles (fried potatoes with sunny-side-ups and Iberico ham).
 I’m salivating only by writing this.